 Nevada Electric Prices

-Nevada is tied for the 19th highest electricity prices at $0.12 per kilowatt hour.
-Lower prices for fossil-fueled power makes solar in Reno, Nevada less economical.
+Nevada has the 19th highest electricity price at $0.12 per kilowatt-hour.
+Lower prices for fossil-fueled power make solar in Reno less economical.

 These resources, however, are running out.
 Investing in solar will still save you from price inflation over the next 25 to 40 years.